Exception

 removed electrical equipment from her farm wrongfully and unlawfully.

-defendant undertook to restore electrical power on realizing that she
+defendant undertook to restore electrical power on realising that she

 needed it for cropping purposes.
 It further advised her to continue